 Two albatrosses on the same hole?!
 A pair of college teammates accomplish the unthinkable

-For a few moments in Massachusetts on Sunday, the rarest of birds in golf wasn't very rare at all.
+For a few moments in Massachusetts last September, the rarest of birds in golf wasn't very rare at all.

 That's because a pair of college teammates pulled off the unthinkable during a practice round.
 We'd say they pulled off the impossible, but apparently it is actually possible for two golfers to make an albatross on the same hole.
 On the same day.
 While playing in the same group.